yaseenkady/tree.pro/tree/0_syndrome/1_tumor/von_hippel_lindau_disease.md

 # .

-Syndrome of visceral cyst and benign tumor.
+Syndrome of visceral cysts and benign tumors.

 37% of cases present with angiomatosis, which commonly occurs in retina.

 40% of cases present with CNS hemangioblastoma.

-80% of spinal hemangioblastoma are in this disease.
+80% of spinal hemangioblastoma present in this disease.

 40% of cases have only 1 tumor.